• Skip to primary navigation

 Why Does Acne Cause Dark Spots?

-Post-acne dark spots develop when the trauma caused to the skin by a breakout triggers the overproduction of melanin, the pigment that gives skin its color.
-It occurs due to picking at or popping blemishes and is more common in individuals with darker skin tones.
+Postacne dark spots develop when the trauma caused to the skin by a breakout triggers the overproduction of melanin, the pigment that gives skin its color.
+It also occurs due to picking at or popping blemishes and is more common in individuals with darker skin tones.

 Is it permanent?

 PIH usually fades over the course of a few months.
-However, you may wish to get rid of it sooner to achieve fully clear skin after a breakout.
+However, you may wish to treat it immediately to achieve fully clear skin sooner.

-Whereas PIH fades after a few months, acne scars typically remain for the rest of your life without treatment.
+Whereas PIH fades after a few months, acne scars will typically remain for life without treatment.
 An individual may experience both PIH and acne scars over the same area of skin.

 Most acne scar treatments that exfoliate the skin or encourage cell regeneration are equally effective on PIH.
 PIH can also be treated with skin-lightening products that do not affect true acne scars.